manabu-hirano/logdrive/README.md

 You can skip this section.

-If you need to execute benchmark software on VMs, use the following instructions.
+If you have to run benchmark software on VMs, follow the following instructions.

     [root@localhost tests]# rpm -ivh https://dl.fedoraproject.org/pub/epel/6/x86_64/epel-release-6-8.noarch.rpm
     [root@localhost tests]# yum -y install sshpass